 Lip Balm

-There are few natural, unfragranced and vegan lip balms out there, but one highly performing one is the Benecos Classic Lip Balm, which won the Free From Skincare Award in 2017 for best Overall Skincare Product.
+There are few natural, unfragranced and vegan lip balms out there, but one highly performing one is the Benecos Classic Lip Balm, which is a previous champion of the Free From Skincare Award.
 It’s excellent — a blend of allergy-safe plant waxes, oils and butters, such as shea, olive, carnauba and castor.
-In the UK, you can order it from Suvarna Natural Beauty — which is home to lots of natural / allergy-safe products — and in the US through True Natural.
+In the UK, you can order it from Suvarna Natural Beauty — which is home to lots of natural / allergy-safe products — and in the US through Naturitas or Amazon.

 Shampoo